THWiseman/shell/README.md

-# shell
+# Shell
-A fully functional Bash-type shell written from scratch in C.
+A fully functional Bash-type shell written from scratch in C. Assignment for Graduate Level CS5008 Data Structures, Fall 2020 at Northeastern University.
+Instructors were Vidoje Mihajlovikj and Mike Shah.

 # Features:
 - Multithreaded program execution.